-Announces Comparable Retail Sales of Positive 6.9% Through the First Nine Weeks of the Fourth Quarter Compared to Positive 6.9% in the Comparable Period in the Fourth Quarter of Fiscal 2016
+Announces Comparable Retail Sales of Positive 8.5% Through the First Nine Weeks of the Fourth Quarter Compared to Positive 6.9% in the Comparable Period in the Fourth Quarter of Fiscal 2016

 SECAUCUS, N.J., Jan.
-05, 2017 (GLOBE NEWSWIRE) -- The Children’s Place, Inc. (Nasdaq:PLCE), the largest pure-play children’s specialty apparel retailer in North America, today announced comparable retail sales for the first nine weeks of the fourth quarter along with increased guidance for fourth quarter and fiscal year 2016 comparable retail sales and adjusted net income per diluted share (“adjusted diluted EPS”).
+08, 2018 (GLOBE NEWSWIRE) -- The Children’s Place, Inc. (Nasdaq:PLCE), the largest pure-play children’s specialty apparel retailer in North America, today announced comparable retail sales for the first nine weeks of the fourth quarter along with increased guidance for fourth quarter and fiscal year 2017 comparable retail sales and adjusted diluted EPS.

-Jane Elfers, President and Chief Executive Officer, announced: “Our comparable retail sales were positive 6.9% through the first nine weeks of the fourth quarter, on top of a positive 6.9% in the comparable nine week period in the fourth quarter of fiscal 2016 and positive 7.3% in the comparable nine week period in the fourth quarter of fiscal 2015.
-We achieved positive comparable retail sales in all channels and geographies, with our U.S. business generating positive comparable retail sales of 8.4% and our Canadian business generating positive comparable retail sales and adjusted diluted EPS.”
+Jane Elfers, President and Chief Executive Officer, announced: “Our comparable retail sales were outstanding, a positive 8.5% through the first nine weeks of the fourth quarter, on top of a positive 6.9% in the comparable nine week period in the fourth quarter of fiscal 2016 and positive 7.3% in the comparable nine week period in the fourth quarter of fiscal 2015.
+We achieved positive comparable retail sales in all channels and geographies, with our U.S. business generating positive comparable retail sales of 8.4% and our Canadian business generating positive comparable retail sales of 9.4%.”

-Ms. Elfers concluded: "Our strong performance is the result of consistent execution against our long term strategic growth initiatives led by a best in class management team.
+Ms. Elfers concluded: “Our stellar performance in 2017 is the result of consistent execution against our long term strategic growth initiatives led by a best in class management team.
 We look forward to continued momentum as we enter 2018.”

-The Company’s updated outlook is set forth in this press release on an as adjusted, non-GAAP basis.
-Adjusted net income per diluted share and adjusted diluted EPS are non-GAAP measures, and are not intended to replace GAAP financial information and may be different from non-GAAP measures reported by other companies.
-The Company believes the items excluded as non-GAAP adjustments are not reflective of its core business and that providing this supplemental disclosure to investors will facilitate comparisons of the past and present outlook for its core business.
-The Company uses non-GAAP measures to evaluate and measure operating performance, including, as previously disclosed, to measure performance for purposes of the Company’s annual bonus and long-term incentive compensation plans.
+The Company’s updated outlook is reported in this press release on an as adjusted, non-GAAP basis.
+Adjusted EPS is a non-GAAP measure and is not intended to replace GAAP financial information and may be different from non-GAAP measures reported by other companies.
+The Company believes the income and expense items excluded as non-GAAP adjustments are not reflective of the performance of its core business and that providing this supplemental disclosure to investors will facilitate comparisons of the past and present performance of its core business.
+The Company uses non-GAAP measures to evaluate and measure operating performance, including, to measure performance for purposes of the Company’s annual bonus and long-term incentive compensation plans.

 About The Children’s Place, Inc.

-The Children’s Place is the largest pure-play children’s specialty apparel retailer in North America.
+The Children’s Place, Inc. is the largest pure-play children’s specialty apparel retailer in North America.
 The Company designs, contracts to manufacture, sells at retail and wholesale, and licenses to sell fashionable, high-quality merchandise at value prices, primarily under the proprietary “The Children’s Place,” “Place” and “Baby Place” brand names.
-As of October 29, 2016, the Company operated 1,061 stores in the United States, Canada and Puerto Rico, an online store at www.childrensplace.com, and had 139 international points of distribution open and operated by its 6 franchise partners in 17 countries.
+As of October 28, 2017, the Company operated 1,027 stores in the United States, Canada and Puerto Rico, an online store at www.childrensplace.com, and had 168 international points of distribution open and operated by its 7 franchise partners in 19 countries.

 Forward Looking Statement